 How To Edit Your WordPress User Profile

-The Profile screen lets you how your name will be displayed on your website or blog, your e-mail address for admin purposes, and other personal information and optional settings associated with your WordPress user account.
+The Users Profile screen lets you edit your name and how it will be displayed on your website or blog, your e-mail address for administrative purposes, and other personal information and optional settings related to your WordPress user account.

-In this tutorial, you will learn how to change your user profile in WordPress and configure optional contact details.
+In this article, you will learn how to edit your user profile in WordPress and configure optional personal information.

-How To Edit Your User Profile And Personal Options
+How To Change Your User Profile And Personal Settings

-Another way to access your user profile from the main navigation menu is to go to Users > Your Profile …
+You can also access your user profile using the main dashboard menu by going to Users > Your Profile …

-The Profile section contains a number of subsections that allow you to view and manage information about your user account.
+The Profile page contains a number of subsections that let you view and edit information about your WordPress user account.

 - Personal Options